 - Expedite recovery time from surgeries or procedures

-Emotional Benefits of Animal Therapy for Children
+Emotional Benefits of Therapy Animals for Kids

 One of the biggest emotional benefits of AAT is the combined focus on the child and the animal.
 Rather than solely focusing on the child — which is often counterproductive — the focus is shared with the animal’s actions.
 This helps reduce the child’s self-consciousness and can open them up to the full benefits of therapy.